Soojin-Lee0819/Computational-Artwork/Final Project/README.md

       println(val); //receiving data
 ````

-I struggled making Arduino to stop sending "A" when the first contact is completed.
-I enabled this by setting a boolean firstContact as false by default and when the Processing reads the handshake value "A", it clears the port and changes the firstContact to be true.
-This way, once the first contact is complete, they can read data values needed to run the program.
+I struggled stopping Arduino to send "A" to Processing when the first contact is completed.
+I enabled this by setting a boolean firstContact as false by default, and when the Processing reads the handshake value "A", it clears the port and changes the firstContact to be true.
+This way, once there is a first contact, Processing can read data values needed to run the program and start sending the data to Arudino.

 ### reset() Impossible

 ![alt-text](Images/reset.png)

-When I tried to

-For my midterm project that is based on Processing only, I added the reset function to enable players to reStart the game.
+For my midterm project that is based on Processing only, to reStart the game,  added the reset function to enable players to reStart the game.

 I simply had to write rese();